-Queen Elizabeth I of England reigned from 1558 to 1603.
-She was unmarried and had no children, so when she died there was no heir to pass the crown on to.
-It was determined that her cousin, James I of Scotland, was going to become King.
+Queen Elizabeth I of England reigned from 1558-1603.
+She was unmarried and had no children, so when she died there was not an heir to replace her on the throne.
+It was determined that her cousin, James I of Scotland, was going to become king.
 He reigned from 1603-1625.
 During his rule, he did not have a very good relationship with parliament.
 He rarely called them to meet.
 King James did his best to find a balance between Catholics and Protestants, but in 1604 a small group of Catholics felt King James was being unfair.
-They attempted to kill King James and blow up Parliament in protest.
+They attempted to kill King James and blow-up Parliament in protest.
 Later called “The Gunpowder Plot,” the plan was discovered shortly before it could be carried out.
 All the conspirators were caught, tried, and executed.

-After the death of King James I in 1625, His only son Charles took the throne.
-He ruled from 1625 to 1649.
-King Charles had a difficult relationship with parliament also, especially about money.
-He fought often with Parliament because he needed tax money in order to fight wars.
+After the death of King James I in 1625, his only son Charles took the throne.
+He ruled from 1625-1649.
+King Charles also had a difficult relationship with parliament, especially in regard to money.
+He often fought with Parliament because he needed tax money in order to fight wars.
 During his reign, he dissolved Parliament on three separate occasions, choosing to rule by himself.
-This made him very unpopular at the time.
+These actions made him very unpopular at the time.

 Charles I’s problems with Parliament did not go unnoticed.
 During the third Parliament, members drew up a document called The Petition of Rights.
 This document limited a king or queen’s power.
 The document was also supposed to have him share power with Parliament but King Charles did not follow it.